Wabinab/xenoblade-chronicles-2/src/19_histories.md

 "Good point.
 All the principal nations' heads gathered here, it'd make things easy later."

 "The way to the World Tree must first be opened."
-Akhos rejected their opinion, just arrived.
-He continued, "Wiping out mankind is the easy part. _We could manage that ourselves._"
+Akhos walked up from behind, reminded them of their goals.
+"Wiping out mankind is the easy part. _We could manage that ourselves._"

 Patroka: "Even so..."

-Akhos continued to convince them to be patient, "That isn't our only **goal**, _remember_?
+Akhos convinced them to be patient, "That isn't our only **goal**, _remember_?
 We must **wait**- for the stage _to be set._"

 "Is Jin serious about this?"

-Mikhail looked up in the sky, felt the same as her, "Yeah, I've been wondering **that myself...**"
+Mikhail looked up in the sky, as if he saw Jin there, philosophically spoke, "Yeah, I've been wondering **that myself...**"

-Akhos had strong beliefs, "_Heheheheh.
+Akhos strongly believed in him, "_Heheheheh.
 Oh, he's serious.
 He always is._ He will **annihilate mankind**, and then... he will **kill**... the Architect."

 ---

-Back in the room, Amalthus continued, "Now, it seems...
-Mor Ardain- has been accused of a unilateral breach of treaty in this matter.
+Now that everyone got themselves seated, Amalthus went straight to the point, "Now, it seems...
+Mor Ardain has been accused of a unilateral breach of treaty in this matter.
 Emperor Niall, I open the floor to you.
 Is there anything you wish to say?"

-"While we are still conducting investigations into the cause, it- cannot- be denied... that weaponry belonging to our forces, was discharged against Uraya.
-Regardless of any possible **reason**- and circumstance, we are prepared to offer recompense- for this grave offence."
+"While we are still conducting investigations into the cause, it cannot be denied... that weaponry belonging to our forces, was discharged against Uraya.
+Regardless of any- possible- **reason**- and circumstance, we are prepared to offer recompense- for this grave offence."

-The Queen listened and asked, "So you want to settle this with money...?"
+The Queen listened and concluded immaturely, "So you want to settle this with money...?"

 "We will provide any compensation deemed necessary."

-She shook her head for a while, seat up and continued, "Perhaps I am misunderstanding.
+She shook her head, bent forward with her elbow once more on the table, replied seriously, "Perhaps I am _misunderstanding_.
 To **my** ears, it sounds almost as if you mean to imply that the blame for these offences... does not lie with Your Majesty, _at all!_"

 "We are investigating. **I ask** that we not draw **any** hasty conclusions."

-"What need is there for investigation?" asked someone from the Queen's side.
-Perhaps one of her sidekicks?
-"I believe a cause has already been established.
+Amalthus wholly rejected with "What need is there for investigation?
+I believe a cause has already been established.
 There are witnesses."

 "And that would be..." the Queen pressed.

-The Praetor listened, then turned to Zeke, see if he had anything to add.
-Zeke started the story.
+The Praetor looked to Zeke.
+He started the story.

 ---

-The Queen, in disbelievement, "What a **preposterous** notion! **The people** you speak of are **merely** a terrorist group! **How could** they **possibly** command **that** measure of-?"
+The Queen shunned the story in disbelieve, "What a **preposterous** notion! **The people** you speak of are **merely** a terrorist group! **How could** they **possibly** command **that** measure of-?"

 Zeke forcefully cut her off, "**It's the truth!** I, Ozychlyrus, **swear this in the name of King Eulogimenos Tantal.**"

-Niranira shared, "Can confirm- Ex-Chairman Bana- give these people some kind of supplies.
+Niranira added, "Can confirm- Ex-Chairman Bana- give these people some kind of supplies.
 Military supplies, _me thinks._ And in _great number, yes._"

-"But **why would**...?"
-The Queen still cannot believe it.
+The Queen's heart slightly touched, with more than a single source of witness.
+Yet, she don't understand, "But **why would**...?"

-Amalthus have something to add, "**What if**, I were to tell you that the Aegis Malos, who razed the world five centuries ago, was involved?"
+Amalthus added, "**What if**, I were to tell you that the Aegis Malos, who razed the world five centuries ago, was involved?"

 "**RIDICULOUS!!!
-Everyone knows he disappeared in a blaze of flame!**"
+EVERYONE knows he DISAPPEARED in a blaze of flame!**"

 "He's very much alive, believe me."
 Zeke added, cannot retain his anger, "**That arsehole -- I mean**, the Aegis -- has confronted us in person.
 And if **my** word is **not enough** for you..."
-He looked to the soldier whom stood by the door, giving him consent to bring her in.
-The rest waited in limited patience for whoever he's to bring back.
+He looked to the Praetorium worker standing by the door.
+The worker got his signal, and he went for the door; the rest of them waited for whoever he's to bring back with.

-Mythra entered the room and the Queen observed her, "**A Blade?!
-But-but that Core Crystal HUH!!!**"
+The Queen observed Mythra's in her entirety. "**A Blade?!
+But-but that Core Crystal** _HUH!!!_"

-Zeke continued, "**This is another Aegis**, named Mythra.
+Zeke introduced her, "**This is another Aegis**, named Mythra.
 Your Highness has heard of **her, surely?**"

-"So the rumors that reached us were true... **Who** is its Driver?"
+"**So the rumors** that reached us were true... **Who** is its Driver?"

-"If you knew that, I daresay your **surprise** would be even greater. **But- that is not the matter** we are here to **discuss**, Your Highness. **This is a DIRE situation...**"
+"If you knew that, I daresay your **surprise** would be even **greater.
+BUT- that is not the matter** we are here to **discuss**, Your Highness. **THIS is a DIRE situation...**"

 ---

-Rex looked out of the window in his room.
-She's now in there.
-But he's worried about her.
+From the time she went in hours ago, he'd been looking out the window in his room that directly faced the hall.
+Yet, no sign of the door opening.
 "Six o'clock already...
 Mythra's been in there... for a **loooong- time** now..."

 Nia wished him patience, "We've just gotta trust 'em.
 They're dealing with the leaders of **whole** nations.
 It's not like there's anything you or me can do to help..."
 The rest whom didn't attend gathered in the room, all seated uneasily.

-He looked out of the window again, sighed, "_Huh..._" Still so weak, huh, in terms of power, physically and politically.
+"*Huh...*" He looked out of the window, felt so weak and powerless.
+If only...

 ---

-Back inside the room, Mythra did not seat herself, stood at the other end of the table.
+There was no seat prepared for Mythra.
+She stood by the other end of the table, directly facing Amalthus, shared, "I've noticed something about Malos.

-![Meeting room.
-Amalthus at one end, Mythra stood at another.
-On the left, from the upper left, Emperor Niall, Mòrag, and Zeke; on the Right, Queen Raqura, one of her sidekick, and Niranira](images/230_meeting_room.jpg)

-Mythra started speaking, "I've noticed something about Malos.
 He's an Aegis...
 But you wouldn't know it from how he's fighting.
 I think...
 I'm pretty sure he's damaged in some way."

+![Meeting room.
+Amalthus at one end, Mythra stood at another.
+On the left, from the upper left, Emperor Niall, Mòrag, and Zeke; on the Right, Queen Raqura, one of her sidekick, and Niranira](images/230_meeting_room.jpg)

 The Queen's sidekick that wore glasses clarified, "You mean he can't use the full extent of his powers?"

-"The wounds I dealt in our battle long ago may not be completely healed.
+"The wounds I dealt in our battle long ago may- not- be completely healed.
 His end-goal- is Elysium.
 He wants to go back to the place he was born.
 There he can heal until his powers have recovered.
 If Malos is allowed to restore himself..."

 The Queen can already pictured, "The horrors of five centuries past will return..."

 "Or worse still.
 Malos's goal is simple.
-He means to- **destroy** humanity- in its entirety."
+He means to... **destroy** humanity- in its entirety."

-Niall was surprised, asked, "Why would anyone desire that?"
+Niall couldn't understand, "Why would anyone desire that?"

-"Perhaps he doesn't even need a reason.
-It seems to be a deep-seated drive.
+"_Perhaps he doesn't even need a reason._ It seems to be a deep-seated drive.
 An instinct.
 As natural as breathing."

-The rest need some time to digest the heavy info when Amalthus took the blame, "All of this- is my responsibility."
+The group took time as they digested the heart-heavy information.
+Where will their future lies?
+Amalthus brought their attention back to him, as he spoke with guilt, sincerely or pretended, "All of this- is my responsibility."

 "Praetor Amalthus?
 What do you mean?" asked Niall.